Alok-jena-tech/E-commerce-back/README.md

 npm install

 npm run dev (for backend)
-Frontend: set VITE_API_URL=http://localhost:5000 then npm install && npm run dev.
+Frontend:  npm install && npm run dev.

-Deployment

-Backend exports Express app for Vercel serverless (module.exports = app), Vercel environment variables set for DB and secrets.

-Frontend uses VITE_API_URL to call backend.

 MongoDB Atlas used as the cloud database.